pedronahum/swift-jupyter/README.md

 Operating system:

-* Ubuntu 18.04 (64-bit); OR
+* Ubuntu 18.04 (64-bit)
+* macOS (with compatible Swift toolchain)
-* other operating systems may work, but you will have to build Swift from sources.
+* Other operating systems may work, but you will have to build Swift from sources.

 Dependencies:

+* **Python 3.9-3.12** (Python 3.9+ required for Swift embedded compatibility)
-* Python 3 (Ubuntu 18.04 package name: `python3`)
+* Python 3 Virtualenv (Ubuntu: `python3-venv`, macOS: included with Python 3)
-* Python 3 Virtualenv (Ubuntu 18.04 package name: `python3-venv`)
+* Swift toolchain with LLDB Python 3 bindings

 ### Installation

 swift-jupyter requires a Swift toolchain with LLDB Python3 support.
-Currently, the only prebuilt toolchains with LLDB Python3 support are the [Swift for TensorFlow Ubuntu 18.04 Nightly Builds](https://github.com/tensorflow/swift/blob/main/Installation.md#pre-built-packages).
-Alternatively, you can build a toolchain from sources (see the section below for instructions).
+You have several options:

+1. **Swift for TensorFlow toolchains**: [Swift for TensorFlow Ubuntu 18.04 Nightly Builds](https://github.com/tensorflow/swift/blob/main/Installation.md#pre-built-packages)
+2. **Modern Swift toolchains** (verified working with Swift 6.3): Official Swift toolchains from [swift.org](https://swift.org/download/) with LLDB Python3 support
+3. **Build from sources**: See the section below for instructions

-Extract the Swift toolchain somewhere.
+Extract the Swift toolchain to a directory of your choice.

-Create a virtualenv, install the requirements in it, and register the kernel in
+Create a virtualenv, install the requirements in it, and register the kernel:
-it:

 ```bash
 git clone https://github.com/google/swift-jupyter.git